Welcome back for another classic play review 🙂

 As soon as she moves in with the couple, Stella’s husband has suspicions about his sister-in-law, and he makes it his mission to find out just why she has run away from Mississippi and moved in with them.
 Uncovering gossip, rumours and stories as he attempts to find out Blanche’s true motives for running to her sister, it becomes clear that Blanche had no choice but to leave Mississippi.

-A theme which runs throughout this play is the uncertainty of what is truth and what is lies, culminating in a dramatic ending which leaves the audience wondering just how much of what they heard was true, and how much was simply in Blanche’s head, or fabricated by Stanley to get full control of his wife once more.
+A theme which runs throughout this play is the uncertainty of what is truth and what is lies, culminating in a dramatic ending which leaves the audience wondering just how much of what they heard was true- how much was simply in Blanche’s head, or fabricated by Stanley to get full control of his wife.

 I really enjoyed this play.
-I thought that the conflict between Stanley and Blanche was interesting to read, and I can imagine this is a great text to study, as there are lots of theories as to their conflict, as well as the representations of Blanche, Stanley and Stella within society.
+I thought that the conflict between Stanley and Blanche was interesting to read, and I can imagine this is a great text to study, as there are lots of theories as to their conflict.
+The representations of Blanche, Stanley and Stella within society is very interesting.

-I couldn’t help but see this play as commenting to some extent on the position of women in society, and the ending in particular draws some alarming conclusions regarding one person’s word above another’s, and the gender implications of this.
+This play comments on the position of women in society, and the ending in particular draws some alarming conclusions regarding one person’s word above another’s- and the big gender implications of this.

 I can’t decide how I feel about the character of Blanche.
 On the one hand she was annoying and spoilt, and so vain.
 But then as I slowly began to hate Stanley more and more, I started to see how she could be seen as the victim of the play.

 Stella was equally frustrating in her acceptance of Stanley’s behaviour, and the way in which she offered little resistance to his violent outbursts.
 However, again she can be seen as a victim, and her voicelessness could represent a greater issue in society.